 – Tell the tour company about your idea and what would they suggest you do to help out.

-– Ask what the people in that country need…maybe in one country it is school supplies (e.g. Tanzania) and in another it is clothes or rice
+– Ask what the people in that country need…maybe in one country it is school supplies (e.g. Tanzania) and in another, it is clothes or rice

 – Ask how much the items cost so that you could budget.

-– Check how much time you need/want to dedicate in helping out (it may be distributing things to people along the way….which wouldn’t take much of your time or else dedicate a whole day to visit a school or maybe dedicate more days if you have time).
+– Check how much time you need/want to dedicate to helping out (it may be distributing things to people along the way….which wouldn’t take much of your time or else dedicate a whole day to visit a school or maybe dedicate more days if you have time).

-– Tell family and friends about your idea…they might, out of their good will, donate money for your cause as they did with us.
+– Tell family and friends about your idea…they might, out of their goodwill, donate money for your cause as they did with us.

 – Go and enjoy your holiday!